khasinski/ruby_llm-semantic_router/README.md

 ])

 # 4. Chat!
 Routing happens automatically.
-router.ask("What gaming laptops do you have?")  # → ProductAgent
-router.ask("My order is stuck")                  # → SupportAgent
+router.ask("What gaming laptops do you have?")  # → product agent router.ask("My order is stuck")                  # → support agent
 ```

 ## When To Use This